Geometry: Architecture

 Geometry has many applications in architecture.
 In fact, it has been said that geometry lies at the core of architectural design.
 Applications of geometry to architecture include the use of projective geometry to create forced perspective, the use of conic sections in constructing domes and similar objects, the use of tessellations, and the use of symmetry.

 Physics

 The field of astronomy, especially as it relates to mapping the positions of stars and planets on the celestial sphere and describing the relationship between movements of celestial bodies, have served as an important source of geometric problems throughout history.

 Riemannian geometry and pseudo-Riemannian geometry are used in general relativity.
 String theory makes use of several variants of geometry, as does quantum information theory.

+Biology and medicine

+Geometry plays a fundamental role in biology and medicine by providing quantitative methods for describing biological form, spatial organization, and mechanical interactions across multiple levels of organization, from individual cells to whole organisms.
+Geometric concepts are widely applied in morphometrics, developmental biology, biomechanics, medical imaging, and the analysis of complex biological systems.

+Geometric morphometrics has become an important tool for the quantitative analysis of biological shape and anatomical variation.
+By combining landmark-based geometry with multivariate statistical methods, it allows objective comparisons of morphological structures in developmental biology, evolutionary biology, anthropology, neuroanatomy, and clinical medicine.
+Such approaches are widely used to study craniofacial growth, skeletal morphology, and prenatal development.

+Geometry also contributes to the understanding of biological development.
+Modern developmental biology recognizes that tissue geometry, mechanical forces, and spatial organization interact with genetic and biochemical signaling to regulate morphogenesis, organ formation, and embryonic patterning.
+Geometric constraints influence processes such as neural tube closure, cortical folding, branching morphogenesis, and craniofacial development, while abnormalities in tissue geometry may contribute to congenital disorders such as craniosynostosis.

+Fractal geometry provides mathematical models for describing self-similar biological structures that cannot be adequately characterized using classical Euclidean geometry.
+Fractal analysis has been applied to vascular networks, the bronchial tree, neuronal dendrites, cardiac physiology, medical imaging, and the structural organization of tumors.

+Geometric principles are also fundamental to biomechanics and medical imaging.
+Mechanical analyses of bones, joints, muscles, and soft tissues rely on geometric models to describe shape, stress distribution, and movement, while modern imaging techniques—including computed tomography (CT), magnetic resonance imaging (MRI), and three-dimensional reconstruction—use geometric algorithms for image registration, segmentation, quantitative morphometry, surgical planning, and computer-assisted diagnosis.